 - Ben Duoc: 06 Phu My Hung Commune, An Nhon Tay Ward.

-- Opening hours: 7:00 Am – 17:00 Pm, everyday.
+- Opening hours: 7:00 AM – 17:00 PM, every day.

-- Admission fee: 125.000VND/a ticket for adult; free of charge for children under 1.4 meter.
+- Admission fee: 125,000 VND per ticket for adults; free for children under 1.4 meters.

 Con Dao Prison